adcar/canban-docs/contents/docs/canban/system-design.md

 The Data Requester / Sender is responsible for retrieving and sending data to and from Canvas.
 The data that it sends includes:

-- Marking an assignment as complete / not complete
+- Marking an assignment as complete / not complete.
 - Marking an assignment as "doing".
 This is stored as arbitrary JSON in Canvas.

-The only data it retrieves includes:
+The  data it retrieves includes:

-- All assignments in the past week
+- All assignments in the past week.
-- Specific info on assignments
+- Specific info on assignments.

+Specific info is only requested when the user requests it (by clicking on an assignment).